solana-foundation/solana-improvement-documents/proposals/0183-skip-rent-rewrites.md

 balance is unchanged), but *does* change the account's `rent epoch`, the account must still be stored.

+To state another consequence explicitly, since these accounts will not be rewritten, they will no longer be part of the accounts delta hash nor the incremental accounts hash.

 ## Impact

 Validators will see performance improvements: